mschneider85/sepa_manager/README.md

 :wrench: ***Creditor Settings***
   - Set and manage global creditor information that are applied uniformly to all transactions.

+:family: ***Members***
+  - Manage member information including name, address, and banking details.
+Members can be associated with transactions for efficient data entry and management.

+:money_with_wings: ***Transaction Creation from Member Data***
+  - Create transactions directly from member data, reducing the need for manual data entry and minimizing errors.
+This service allows for efficient creation of multiple transactions.

 :page_facing_up: ***Transaction Input***
   - Easily input SEPA direct debit transactions with detailed information, including debtor details, transaction amounts, due dates, and more.